 I know, I know…flowers are not the most original gift but go one step further and have a bouquet delivered with the flowers she would have had in her bouquet.
-Moving your date probably means she will have to change her bouquet flowers to those in season on the new date so treat her to the ones she originally chose.
+Having your wedding postponed because of coronavirus probably means she will have to change her bouquet flowers to those in season on the new date so treat her to the ones she originally chose.
 Bloom & Wild are still open for orders and can deliver flowers through your letterbox!

 Mark the occasion with a selfie or two.
 Or…shameless plug…go one step further and have a photo shoot (provided social distancing rules have relaxed and it is safe to do so!)